Kei Kusunoki

 Mayumi Ōhashi (大橋真弓, Ōhashi Mayumi), better known by her pen name Kei Kusunoki (楠 桂, Kusunoki Kei), is a Japanese manga artist known for her horror and comedy manga series.
-Her notable works include Yagami-kun no Katei no Jijō, Ogre Slayer, and Girls Saurus.
+Her notable works include Yagami-kun's Family Affairs, Ogre Slayer, and Girls Saurus.

 Biography

 Kusunoki was born on 24 March 1966 in Iwakura, Aichi Prefecture.
 She is married and has a daughter Hana and a son.
 Kusunoki has collaborated with her twin sister Kaoru Ōhashi, who also works as a manga artist.

 Kusunoki has focused most of her career on anime production.
 She debuted as a manga artist in 1982 in Ribon Original with Nanika ga Kanojo Tōri Tsuita?.
 Kusunoki had stopped writing manga for a period in order to cope with a miscarriage before returning and writing Bitter Virgin.
 Most of her works have not been officially translated and published in English.